|

 CB Center the whole display as a block.

-RB Right-align the whole display as a block.
+RB Right-adjust the whole display as a block.

 The values “L”, “I”, “C”, and “CB” can also be specified as